Jean Michel Missri – Freelance Photographer

 I made quite a lot of money when I was working for different magazines.
-I worked 4 years as a multimedia project manager with a very comfortable income.
+Working 4 years as a multimedia project manager with a very comfortable income.
 So even if I earn a lot less doing what I do now, I am perfectly happy because I love what I do.
 Money is important but a lot less than feeling happy when you wake up and you know you will do something you love.
 But my savings are getting low.

 What has been the highlight of your photography career so far and why?